About

 School of Computing PhD (GTA) Studentships

-The School of Computing at the University of Kent offers fully-funded 3.5 year PhD Graduate Teaching Assistant (GTA) scholarships for Home and Overseas students.
-These studentships allow students to pursue PhD research in any topic that falls within the School's range of expertise while gaining valuable teaching experience.
-GTA awards include full tuition fees plus a combined maintenance grant and salary equivalent to the Research Councils UK National Minimum Doctoral Stipend (currently £19,237 for 2023/24) for the first three years, followed by fees and maintenance grant for an additional six months.
-Scholars also receive fee-paid training for teacher in Higher Education through the Associate Fellowship Scheme.
-As a Graduate Teaching Assistant, PhD students hold a unique position as both registered PhD students and employees of the University.
-They are expected to work for 200 hours per annum in years 1 to 3, including teaching (maximum 96 contact hours per year) or demonstrating (maximum 130 contact hours per year) and related duties such as marking, preparation and examination.
-The University of Kent provides a supportive environment for research with a vibrant postgraduate population and encourages students to engage with the wider research community through attending conferences and taking internships with leading industrial companies.
+The School of Computing at the University of Kent offers fully-funded 3.5-year PhD Graduate Teaching Assistant (GTA) scholarships for Home students.
+GTA awards include tuition fees plus a combined maintenance grant and salary equivalent to the Research Councils UK National Minimum Doctoral Stipend (£21,805 for 2026/27) for the first three years, followed by fees and maintenance grant for an additional six months.
+Scholars also receive fee-paid teacher in Higher Education training through the Associate Fellowship Scheme.
+As a Graduate Teaching Assistant, recipients will complete a PhD programme of research while working approximately 200 hours per annum in years 1 to 3.
+Teaching duties include up to 96 contact hours per year or demonstrating up to 130 contact hours per year, plus related duties such as marking, preparation and examination.
+The University of Kent provides a supportive environment for research with a vibrant postgraduate population, encouraging students to engage with the wider research community through conferences and internships with leading industrial companies.

 Philip Robinson Scholarship